RasmussenLab/vamb/workflow_avamb/README.md

 ```
 ## Example run

+Workflow can be executed and avamb installation tested with our exampla input data, available in avamb zenodo's [upload](https://zenodo.org/record/7941203).

 When running the workflow use snakemake, give it the maximum number of cores you want to use and the path to the configfile as well as the snakemake file.
 You can then run snakemake on a laptop or workstation as below - remember to activate the conda environment first before running snakemake.

 ```